moranenzo/TIPE-Contactless-Smart-Cards/exps/23 03 14 Best frequency for our model/report.md

 <h3>1.
 Building the Card-Reader Model</h3>
 <p>
-    I assembled the card and reader circuits.
+    We assembled the card and reader circuits.
 </p>
 <p>
 <strong>Parameters Used:</strong>